-A Dropwizard bundle is a reusable group of functionality, used to define blocks of an application's behavior by implementing the ConfiguredBundle interface.
+A Dropwizard bundle is a reusable group of functionality, used to define blocks of an application's behavior.
 For example, AssetBundle from the dropwizard-assets module provides a simple way to serve static assets from your application's src/main/resources/assets directory as files available from /assets/ (or any other path) in your application.